SriramSrinivas/CIST1300-Introduction-to-Web/README.md

 ### Attendance
 Class Attendance is mandatory.
 Given the course  involves programming, attendance is highly recommended.
 If you miss class, you are responsible for getting the material.
 If you miss more than 2 classes without prior permission from the instructor you will be administratively withdrawn from the class.
-There will be 2 guest lectures, attendance for the guest lecture is mandatory.
-## Guest Lecture Dates:-
-10/9/2019:- Guest speakers from Mutual of Omaha 10/30/2019 :- Guest Speaker, Zac Fowler IS&T Attic
+Only 4 excused absence are allowed, anything above that will not be permitted.
+If there are any guest lectures scheduled, attendance is mandatory.
+Due to snow or any bad weather if the university is closed, we will meet virtually via zoom.

 ### Special accommodations for students with disabilities
 Students with disabilities requiring special accommodations must contact disability services.
 Disability services may be reached by phone at (402) 554-2872 or by email at unodisability@unomaha.edu.
 ### Special accommodations for active duty or reserve military
 Students serving in the military requiring special accommodations (e.g. unit deployment) must contact the office of Military and Veteran Services by phone at (402) 554-2349 or by email at unovets@unomaha.edu.

-### Tutorial for accessing loki machine using Putty :- https://unomaha.box.com/s/7siwsy8p1e5x61d6drgcp4vd1blsa68f

 ### Version Control Tutorial :- (http://swcarpentry.github.io/git-novice/01-basics/index.html)